GeoscienceAustralia/ga-aem/README.md

 # GA-AEM Source Code Repository

 # Description
-This is a repository for Geoscience Australia's programs and utilities for forward modelling and inversion of Airborne Electromagnetic (AEM) data.
+GA-AEM is a repository for Geoscience Australia's C++ programs and utilities for forward modelling and inversion of Airborne Electromagnetic (AEM) data.
 It includes Matlab and Python interfaces for forward model and derivative calculations.
-It also includes some programs for post-processing inversion results into sections, images and grids.
+It also includes some programs for post-processing inversion results into GoCAD SGrid sections, georeferenced-section images and grids.

 ## Authors
-- Ross C Brodie, Geoscience Australia (formerly)
+- Dr Ross C Brodie, formerly Geoscience Australia
-- Richard Taylor, Geoscience Australia (formerly)
+- Dr Richard Taylor, formerly Geoscience Australia

+## Acknowledgements
+The majority of the development for this project was carried out by the authors whilst employed at Geoscience Australia.
+A significant part of the development was however carried out as part of a Geoscience Australia-CSIRO placement.
+The CSIRO Deep Earth Imaging Future Science Platform (DEI-FSP), CSIRO Discovery Program and CSIRO Research Office is acknowledged for funding and facilitating that placement.

 ## Languages
 - Mostly C++.
 - Some Matlab.
 - Some Python.

-## Included content
+## Included contents

 ### User programs
 - gaforwardmodeltdem.exe - 1D forward modelling program for time-domain AEM data